-Integrate bioretention cells and rain gardens into the Downtown streetscape to manage stormwater at low points and enhance aesthetics, especially where landscaped curb extensions will be added
+Integrate bioretention cells and rain gardens into the Downtown streetscape to manage stormwater at low points and enhance aesthetics

 Create spaces for runoff filtration along Hillcrest Drive

 Lighting

 Lighting creates ambiance and sets the tone for safety and comfort on streets and trails.
 For Downtown streets, pedestrian and vehicular lighting should be consolidated on a single pole to reduce conflicts and clutter.
 Lights should be spaced 60 to 75 feet apart.
 Lights at intersections should be set back 15 feet from cross street, and the remaining fixtures should be spaced equidistant, where possible.
 Light fixtures should be placed in the furniture zone of the streetscape and should be coordinated with existing and proposed tree locations.
 Trees should be set back a minimum of 15 feet from light fixtures to avoid creating areas of low visibility.